Form analytics: Uncovering actionable insights for form optimization

 Use a single-column format, which keeps the flow of the column in one direction, top to bottom, and doesn’t introduce any confusion about where they are on the form.

 Visitors want to know in real time how they’re progressing through a form.
 Seeing all errors at once, only after hitting “submit,” can be overwhelming and requires backtracking to inspect each field.

 Review your form analytics data and look for questions or fields in your form that cause a disproportionately high number of users to struggle.
-Review interaction maps or heatmaps and session replays to get an idea of the root cause.
+Review heatmaps and session replays to get an idea of the root cause.
 Can the question be rephrased, made optional or eliminated to create a better experience?